-With the exponential growth in connecting devices, there is a high provision of security flaws in IoT ecosystem.
+With the exponential growth in connecting devices, there is a high provision of security flaws in the IoT ecosystem.
 The vulnerabilities in accessing the smart devices by the intruders may cause a data breach which may lead to the “breach of trust”.
-There are many instances which have challenged the cybersecurity experts to think out-of-the-box.
+Many instances have challenged cybersecurity experts to think out-of-the-box.
 Reports state that the vulnerabilities in system deployment and internal errors would cause major data loss in the IoT ecosystem.

 Security and privacy:

 Security and privacy are the major concerns of the IoT ecosystem in connecting the devices and maintaining the data in a safe zone.
-There should always be a third eye to monitor the data and figure out the malicious attacks happening around.
+There should always be the third eye to monitor the data and figure out the malicious attacks happening around.
 The organizations should ensure whether they are using the latest versions of security firewalls and embracing the latest technology standards to provide the utmost security for the data.
-With the evolution of voice assistants and voice recognition technology in recent times, there arises a skepticism pertaining to the data privacy.
+With the evolution of voice assistants and voice recognition technology in recent times, there arises a skepticism about data privacy.
 To maintain the honor of trust, the IoT ecosystem developers should ensure that the user data is safe and will not be shared without user consent.
 Learn More about IoT Security Threats

 Obsolete ways of configuring the IoT environment is always a detrimental trail to protect it from external attacks.
 With the broad spectrum and evolution of applications in IoT, it’s security methods will vary from industry to industry.
-As of now, IPv6 is the latest standard to be adopted in near future to configure various devices.
+As of now, IPv6 is the latest standard to be adopted soon to configure various devices.